How did I become a Bible Christian*?

 So often when little kids ask, “Why do I have to?” you hear their moms reply: “Because I said so!” — but not my mom.
 She really took my questions seriously and treated me with respect.

-She would not only instruct me, she also explained the reasoning behind it.
+She would not only instruct me but also explained the reasoning behind it.
 She showed how her directions and discipline were actually for my benefit: my safety, my health, my character.
-She would counsel me on consequences (and let me experience a lot of them), so I would learn to make good decisions myself, when she wasn’t around.
+She counseled me on consequences (and let me experience a lot of them), so I would learn to make good decisions myself, when she wasn’t around.

 This kind of upbringing created in my heart a fertile soil, prepared for the seeds of true faith and the instruction / discipline of a loving God.